Build vs Buy API Gateway: True Cost Analysis for SaaS

 Security Debt Costβ

 Security vulnerabilities in API gateways are high severity.
 A missed JWT validation bug, a path traversal in routing logic, or a SSRF vulnerability in upstream proxying can be catastrophic.
-Security audit of a custom gateway costs β¬15,000-40,000 from an external firm.
-Finding a critical vulnerability in production costs much more.
+An external penetration test of a custom gateway is a five-figure engagement; finding a critical vulnerability in production is typically an order of magnitude more.
+For a sense of the baseline, see public guidance from firms like Cure53's disclosure archive or the OWASP API Security project β both document the scope a gateway audit tends to cover.

 Open-source gateways have continuous security scrutiny from their communities.
 Custom gateways have as much security scrutiny as you give them.